 o If ICF/MR or psychiatric hospital services are covered for any group, then the current mandatory services, or seven services from the entire list, must also be covered for that group; and

+o Groups covered for NF services must also be covered for Home Health services.

 Include in the State Plan a description of the criteria for determining eligibility of individuals in covered medically needy groups, and the amount, duration, and scope of services made available to individuals in the group.